glenjarvis/github-commit-status/README.rst

 github_commit_status
 ====================

-A simple command line for updating a GitHub status
+A simple command line for updating a commit's status in GitHub

 Project and Build Status
 ------------------------